Abraham Lincoln Biography

 Controversy also plagued Lincoln’s record as commander-in-chief.
 Despite having far more men and materials at their disposal, Union armies had little success during the early part of the war.
 A seemingly endless parade of commanders including Winfield Scott, Irvin McDowell, George McClellan, Henry Halleck, John Pope, Ambrose Burnside, and Joseph Hooker, had limited success against their Southern counterparts.
 The performance of Union armies in the Eastern Theater was inferior to that of the Confederate armies.
 How much of the failure resulted from poor generalship as opposed to the poor choice of generals is debatable.
 However, that changed when Union forces under the command of George Meade won the Battle of Gettysburg in July 1863.

 Lincoln’s political performance as president during the war was stellar.
-When support for the war began to wane as battlefield casualties mounted, he gradually shifted the focus of the war to the abolition of slavery.
+When support for the war waned as battlefield casualties mounted, he gradually shifted the focus of the war to the abolition of slavery.
 On April 16, 1862, Lincoln signed an act abolishing slavery in the District of Columbia.
 On January 1, 1863, Lincoln used his war powers to issue an executive order abolishing slavery in the states at war with the Union.
 The Emancipation Proclamation galvanized and reinvigorated Lincoln’s abolitionist supporters, transforming the war from an effort to preserve the Union to a higher moral cause.

 Despite continually increasing casualty totals, public unrest elicited by the practice of conscription, and mounting criticism from Copperheads and the Northern press, Lincoln sustained his political base and won reelection in 1864—no small political feat.